 We experimented with different textures, using various walls and plants in the background but eventually decided to use a door indoors; it would be easier to control the ambient light.

-I’ve previously written in depth on producing an interesting background and why it’s important so, if you’d like to know more, I suggest reading this.
+I’ve previously written in-depth on producing an interesting background and why it’s important so if you’d like to know more, I suggest reading this post on headshot backgrounds.

 Hiding Certain Features